Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

 Prizes and Giveaways (Front Entrance)

-Do you have a “Curiosity” for space?
-Want to learn more?
-Come visit the Small Satellite Design Club to learn about space systems and satellite design.
-Also, be sure to take a spin on the gyro-chair to get a hands-on learning experience on the principle of conversation of angular momentum!
+Visit the Small Satellite Design Club to learn about space systems and satellite design.
+Then learn how they use radio waves to “ping” satellites!
+Be sure to take a spin on the gyro-chair to get a hands-on learning experience on the principle of conservation of angular momentum!

 Stargazing (Outside, Front Lawn)

 View celestial bodies through professional quality telescopes with the help of professional and hobbyist astronomers from the University of Florida and the Alachua Astronomy Club.